 So consider the ITU’s situation.
 Telecommunications relies on precise timing, and the addition of a leap second forces many systems to be turned off for a second every year of two.
 To get all such systems in a global industry cycled on and off in sync can be a major headache.
 Consider also that the global positioning system (GPS) does not use the leap second system, which causes further confusion.
 Many in the industry feel that the periodic addition of a “leap second” to keep the to measurements in step is cumbersome and wasteful.

 Although dropping the idea of a leap second would be a convenience for telecommunication and other industries, in the long (very long) run, it would cause clocks to get out of synch with the Sun, eventually causing 12 p.m. (noon) to occur in the middle of the night, for example.
 But at the current rate of change in Earth’s rotation rate, it would take about 5,000 years to amass just a one-hour difference between the Earth’s actual rotation rate and the atomic clock.

-Bottom line: There will be no leap second added to the clock on June 30, 2014.
+Bottom line: A leap second will be added to the clock on June 30, 2015.
 Leap seconds have been added every so often since 1972.
 The last one was June 30, 2012.
 The International Telecommunications Union (ITU), a U.N. body that governs some global issues related to time, has considered abolishing the practice of inserting a leap second into official time-keeping.
-But the ITU decided in 2012 to defer a proposal to dump the leap second until their 2015 meeting.
+But the ITU decided in 2012 to defer a proposal to dump the leap second until October, 2015.
 Stay tuned, timekeepers!